BALTEX

 • Webportal of IPCC data

-• IPCC_HH (IPCC-Hamburg Climate Model Simulations provides access to results from a set of four scenarios families (A1, A2, B1, B2) which have been calculated with the EHAM5/MPI-OM global earth system model.)
+• IPCC AR4 Hamburg: ECHAM5-MPI-OM experiments (IPCC-Hamburg Climate Model Simulations providing access to results from a set of four scenarios families (A1, A2, B1, B2) which have been calculated with the EHAM5/MPI-OM global earth system model)

 • REMO-UBA (REMO-Simulations on 10km horizontal resolution: Three high resolution regional IPCC scenarios (A2, A1B and B1) for Germany, Austria and Switzerland have been performed using the regional climate model REMO driven by results from the coupled ocean atmosphere model ECHAM5-MPIOM.)

-Data access is free for BALTEX scientists.
-A user account can be obtained by sending an e-mail request to data(at)dkrz.de and specifying name, institute and at least E-mail adress of scientist.
+For data access, a user account must be obtained by sending an e-mail request to data(at)dkrz.de and specifying name, institute and at least E-mail adress of scientist.
 Additionally, BALTEX and the scientific project is requested to classify data downloads for internal WDCC user statistics.

 Coordinated Enhanced Observation Period (CEOP)